MrOrangeLiu/IFN702/README.md

 The final step in setting up your virtual environment is to activate it:
 $ source ~/.virtualenvs/djangodev/bin/activate

+Make sure you have installed MongoDB.

 # Installation
 Clone the repository to your local machine, and then: pip install -r requirements.txt

+# Configuration
+Rename settings.sample.py to settings.py__
+Set your own SECRET_KEY in that file__
+Then Set DATABASES name to your database's name__

+# Run
+First launch MongoDB:__
+mongod__

+Then run the server hosted on http://localhost:8000:__ python manage.py runserver